Questions to Ask Your Tallahassee Realtor Before You Commit

 There was a Facebook post on a private real estate agent training page (with thousands of experienced agents across the country) asking whether the relationship between the listing agent and selling (buyer’s) agent matters.
 Within a couple hours there were hundreds of responses and all of them said that the relationship impacts the outcome.
 Tallahassee is a laid-back town, but even the locals have their limits.
 Those Tallahassee Realtors who approach negotiations as a winner take all game get punished in the long run.
 It may seem like a good idea to choose the young ambitious maverick real estate agent, until you get three low-ball offers in a row.
 You do not want to get hit in the crossfire between long running feuds.
 Pick an agent that gets along with most everyone and who serves their Tallahassee Realtor community.

 A Final Thought

 We trust you find our content helpful, and when you are ready that you will reach out to us.
 In the meantime, check out our seller’s page for more information on getting your house ready.
-Or check out our buyer’s page for more information on how to make your next move an easy one.
+Or check out our buyer’s page for more information on making your next move easy.
 You can also check out more information about Tallahassee’s neighborhoods on our zip code map page.